Regina F. Graham is a Communications and Social Media Strategist with experience within the media and local government.

-Regina Florine Graham is an experienced multi-platform journalist who has reported on hundreds of stories that include politics, law enforcement, celebrity news, breaking news and sports.
+Before jumping full throttle into communications, Regina worked as an experienced multi-platform journalist who reported on hundreds of stories including politics, law enforcement, celebrity news, breaking news and sports.

-She is currently a Features Reporter for the Daily Mail, the world’s most read English news website with over 226 million unique monthly visitors.
-Since joining the Daily Mail in 2015, Regina has reported on hundreds of historical events and breaking news stories including: the Obama family post-White House, the 2016 Summer Olympic Games, the 2016 presidential election, various police shootings, Black Lives Matter protests and terrorism both abroad and in the U.S.
+She previously worked as a News Reporter at the Daily Mail, before being promoted to be a Features Reporter.
+While at the the Daily Mail from 2015-2018, she reported on hundreds of historical events and breaking news stories including: the Obama family post-White House, the 2016 Summer Olympic Games, the 2016 presidential election, various police shootings, Black Lives Matter protests, celebrity deaths (Carrie Fisher, Muhammad Ali, Debbie Reynolds and more) and terrorism both abroad and in the U.S.

 Furthermore, Regina thrived as a summer reporter in South Africa where she wrote over 40 stories for the print and digital version of the Cape Times newspaper in 2011.
 She covered and reported on events and issues within Cape Town and the surrounding townships, including former First Lady Michelle Obama’s visit to South Africa, sex trafficking, homelessness and political events with Cape Town’s former mayor Patricia de Lille.